jar398/plotter/doc/trait-bank-dumps.md

         be dumped.
 Default is to dump the entire traitbank.
  - `CHUNK`: number of records in each 'chunk' to be fetched.
             Default is 10000.
-            Larger values can be more efficient over all, but can result in neo4j timeouts.
+            Larger values can be more efficient overall, but can result in neo4j timeouts.
  - `TEMP`: where to put intermediate files (defaults to a directory under `/tmp`)